-Setting Up a Public Network
+Setting Up a Public Routed Subinterface

-The Public Network pane allows you to create a local network that has broadband network-accessible IP addresses by creating a route from the Internet to the specified public network.
+The Public Routed Subinterface pane allows you to create a local network that has broadband networkaccessible IP addresses by creating a route from the Internet to the specified public network.
 The public network operates without Network Address Translation (NAT).
 This feature is typically used in conjunction with broadband service that provides a range of available IP addresses.
 Once enabled, the public IP addresses can be assigned to local computers.

-To set up a public network:
+To set up a Public Routed Subinterface network:

 - 1. Check the Enable checkbox. - 2.
 In the Router Address field, enter the router address (this is typically provided by your service provider). - 3.
 In the Subnet Mask field, enter the subnet mask (this is typically provided by your service provider). - 4.
+(Optional) To open all firewall ports, check the Auto Firewall Open checkbox.
+(By default, your firewall protection is enabled.) - 5.
 Click SAVE.

-Setting Up a Bridge Network
+Setting Up a Public Proxied Subnet

-The Bridge Network pane allows you to create a local network that has broadband-accessible IP addresses.
-Bridge Network is a public network in which the local network is an extension of the broadband network and does not require any special routing.
-Computers that are assigned Bridge Network IP addresses operate without Network Address Translation (NAT).
+The Public Proxied Subnet pane allows you to create a local network that has broadband-accessible IP addresses.
+Public Proxied Subnet is a public network in which the local network is an extension of the broadband network and does not require any special routing.
+Computers that are assigned Public Proxied Subnet IP addresses operate without Network Address Translation (NAT).
 This feature is typically used in conjunction with broadband service that provides a range of IP addresses.
-Once enabled, the bridge network IP addresses can be assigned to local computers.
+Once enabled, the Public Proxied Subnet IP addresses can be assigned to local computers.

-To set up a bridge network:
+To set up a public proxied subnet:

-- 1. Check the Enable checkbox.

-- 2. In the Subnet Mask field, enter the subnet mask (this is typically provided by your service provider, and defines how large your IP pool is).

-- 3. Click SAVE.
+- 1. Check the Enable checkbox. - 2.
+In the Subnet Mask field, enter the subnet mask (this is typically provided by your service provider, and defines how large your IP pool is). - 3.
+(Optional) To open all firewall ports, check the Auto Firewall Open checkbox.
+(By default, your firewall protection is enabled.) - 4.
+Click SAVE.